mdbresources/mdbresources.github.io/android/_posts/2018-09-02-android-lesson-0.md

 There's several important features of Android Studio that need to be covered before we can get started writing any code.

 ## General Shortcuts
 These are shortcuts that can generally be used throughout the app.
-Any instance of `Ctrl` should be replaced with Command for Macs.
+These shortcuts are for Macs, although I'm pretty sure they exist for Windows in similar combinations.

-### Ctrl + Click
+### ⌘ + Click
 This will generally take you to the declaration of whatever you are clicking.
 This is useful if you're looking at a method or variable, and you're not sure where to find it to see what it does.
 If you're at the definition, this is also useful since it shows all the places where the method / variable is being referenced.

 ### Alt + Enter